kaitersgonnakait/gorelik.net/_posts/2018/2018-02-07-gender-salary-gap-in-the-israeli-high-tech-now-the-code.md

 ---
-title: "Gender salary gap in the Israeli high-tech -- now the code"
+title: "Gender salary gap in the Israeli high-tech &mdash; now the code"
 date: 2018-02-07
 categories:
  - "blog"